Skip to main content

 Motivation

-The method allow to read current time just as an effector method.
+The method allow to read current time and write it to store

 Formulae